jkclark/Selfie-Gif-Creator/README.md

 - Figure out how to send a photo from my phone to S3
 - Figure out how to trigger Lambda function upon S3 upload
 - Investigate programmatically centering my face
+- Investigate benefits of threading when preparing 1000's of images